 208 North Townsend Street (on the front of Café Kubal HQ)

 This mural brightens up the brick building and pays homage to the train era of Syracuse.
 It blends in so well to the building’s design!
-If anyone knows who the artist is, please let me know.
+Robert has over 30 year of experience as a portrait artist and muralist in Syracuse.

 Train Station Mural 2